gotripod/gotripod.github.io/_case_studies/legal-rss.md

 ---
+title: Legal RSS
+intro: Legal RSS
+layout: case_study
-quote: "GoTripod are a very professional company, we worked closely together throughout our project they gave me the confidence to let them run the process from start to finish...
-Great job"
+quote: Go Tripod are a very professional company, we worked closely together throughout our project they gave me the confidence to let them run the process from start to finish...
+Great job
 ---

-Legal RSS

-We're launching the new Legal RSS design in a few weeks!

 When Joe Reevy from Best Practice Online Ltd needed a content distribution platform to allow him to push up to date news to his client base of legal firm he came to us.